Interested in submissions for our upcoming anthology, More than Marriage? Find out more…

 Additionally, our press is concerned with sustainability and the future of the publishing industry.
 Our OpenBook series represents our pledge to transparency in sustainable book production.
 By focusing on responsible and efficient printing methods, the titles in our OpenBook series are published with minimal environmental impact.
 We welcome work that examines and engages these issues.

 Because Ooligan has narrowed its focus, our backlist no longer represents our current interests as a press.
-Some past titles that still meet our current submission guidelines are Oregon Stories; Classroom Publishing; Oregon at Work; Ricochet River; Deer Drink the Moon; The Portland Red Guide; 42; Dot-to-Dot, Oregon; and Rethinking Paper and Ink.
+Some past titles that still meet our current submission guidelines are Oregon Stories; Classroom Publishing; Cataclysms of the Columbia; Ricochet River; Blue Thread; The Portland Red Guide; 42; Alive at the Center; and Rethinking Paper and Ink.

 We invite you to submit the following:

 Please note that we will not consider the following:

 All manuscripts and proposals are read and reviewed by a committee of students enrolled in the book publishing program.
 To ensure a strong and informed decision regarding the possible acquisition of the work, each manuscript is read by multiple readers.
 A manuscript or proposal will never be read outside the acquisitions committee without permission from the author.
 Submission of a proposal or manuscript implies consent to the above practices.
 Once the committee has reached a decision, the author will be informed in a timely manner.
 We respond to query letters within four weeks and to proposal and manuscript submissions within three months.
 As a teaching press, we have an extended review process, so your patience is appreciated.